-- Increase the overall response of the drive by increasing the value of A1 RESPONSE in the M1000 drive. - Increase the response of the drive at leveling and re-leveling speeds by increasing the A1 INNERLOOP XOVER parameter. - Reduce the leveling and re-leveling velocity parameters from the 1005/1101 LCD interface "Adjustable Variables" menu, "Car Motion", "Leveling Speed" and "Relevel Speed". - If the car still oscillates, adjust the "floor level zone" on the selector.
+- Increase the response of the drive by increasing the Integral Offset gains (added to the integral gains at the start and stop) LC11 and LC12 - Reduce the leveling and re-leveling velocity parameters from the 1005/1101 LCD interface "Adjustable Variables" menu, "Car Motion", "Leveling Speed" and "Relevel Speed". - If the car still oscillates, adjust the "floor level zone" on the selector.